A company that is undertaking innovative research and development work may be eligible to claim R&D Tax Credit under one of two schemes

 How Novel can help

 We believe governments all over the world should support innovation.
 Currently, in the UK the support is available through the R&D tax scheme but it’s difficult to get hold of, so we help.
-Although we would love to help everyone, we at Novel focus on supporting SMEs in their R&D tax credit claims.
+We knew that the best way to get more people to claim R&D tax relief is to develop an automated solution that will guide and educate businesses about the relief, and help them correctly claim.